jadounrahul/kartsnms/doc/Extensions/Plugin-System.md

 plugin you are creating.

-- PluginName.php :: This file is used to process calls into the plugin from the main LibreNMS install.
-Here only functions within the class for your plugin that LibreNMS calls will be executed.
+- PluginName.php :: This file is used to process calls into the plugin from the main KartsNMS install.
+Here only functions within the class for your plugin that KartsNMS calls will be executed.
 For a list of currently enabled system hooks, please see further down.
 The minimum code required in this file is (replace Test with the name of your plugin):